-Battery cable assembly or harness is a set of cables of varying length.
-You can use the cables to hook up one or more batteries to the electrical system of cars, trucks, boats, solar power systems and other equipment.
+Battery cable assembly or harness is a set of cables of varying lengths.
+You can use the cables to hook up one or more batteries to the electrical system of cars, trucks, boats, solar power systems, and other equipment.

 The battery cables come with terminated ends to easily connect with your battery.
-You can also choose from a wide range of terminals and boots based on your application for meeting the needs of different jobs.
+You can also choose from a wide range of terminals and boots based on your application to meet different jobs’ needs.

-The battery cables are generally exposed to harsh conditions like vibration, heat, corrosion or moisture as they run from the battery to different parts of the automobile.
+The battery cables are generally exposed to harsh conditions like vibration, heat, corrosion, or moisture as they run from the battery to different automobile parts.
 For this reason, they make use of good quality and thick wires which can withstand extreme conditions.

 Battery cables are built according to specifications dictated by OEMs and manufacturers.
-But you can also order custom battery cables of varying size, length, types, terminals, and colour.
+But you can also order custom battery cables of varying size, length, types, terminals, and color.

-Unlike other cables, battery cables are meant for use only with batteries and electrical systems.
-They are not general purpose wires that you can use, for example, connecting a device to the power source.
+Battery cables are meant for use only with batteries and electrical systems.
+They are not general-purpose wires that you can use to connect a device to the power source.

 Battery cables often come in the form of harnesses and provide many advantages over loose cords and wires.
 They are bounded into a harness so that even you can save space and make them withstand adverse conditions like corrosion and vibration.
-Also, if they came in the form of loose wires, you will need to extend them all over your automobile.
+If they came in the form of loose wires, you would need to extend them all over your automobile.

 Battery cables are designed to last for a long time and reduce the risk of shorts.
-You can also expect a standard process of installation as the terminals can easily connect to the battery and the electrical system without any confusion.
+You can also expect a standard installation process as the terminals can easily connect to the battery and the electrical system without any confusion.

-Now that you know what a battery cable is let us proceed to discuss the different types of battery cables.
+Now that you know what a battery cable is let us discuss the different types of battery cables.